Tlaloc-Es/killpy/README.md

 ## Usage

-Run the following command to search and delete `.venv` directories:
+Run the following command to search and delete .venv directories and list Conda environments from the current directory and all its subdirectories recursively:

 ```bash
 killpy